hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 ### 6.5 Anti-Aryanism is a ‘Hindu Conspiracy’:

-Although no proof credible archaeological, genetic, anthropological, literary or other proof exists that Aryans invaded/migrated/acculturated/diffused/osmosized into India around 1500 BCE, the theory must <span style="text-decoration:underline;">always </span>be retained as the default explanation of ancient Indian history and the genesis of Hinduism in Indology textbooks, or even grade VI textbooks per Witzel.
+Although no proof credible archaeological, genetic, anthropological, literary or other proof exists that Aryans invaded/migrated/acculturated/diffused/osmosized into India around 1500 BCE, the theory must <u>always </u>be retained as the default explanation of ancient Indian history and the genesis of Hinduism in Indology textbooks, or even grade VI textbooks per Witzel.
 The theory is inferred using most tendentious logic from the soft evidence of historical linguistics.
 Although most linguists today have no connection with racist ideologies, it is a fact that in the past, many of them were at the service of Nazism[^52] and so on.

 Another interesting example where Witzel and his cohorts on the IER list are defending the AIT is the attack on a BBC website[^53] by some signatories of Witzel Petition.
 It is being alleged on the Indology and IER yahoogroups that the content of the website is motivated by Hindutva interpretations of ancient Indian history!
 The website lists clear reasons as to why the Aryan invasion theory is rejected, and how it demeans Indian heritage and intelligence.
 One wonders why these Indologists are planning to attack the BBC now if they do not uphold the AIT?
 Are these people still using AIT as a bargaining point, in the hope that their opponents will at least concede the equally baseless Aryan migration theory as a compromise?
 What exactly is so offensive on this webpage?
 The webpage does not even replace AIT with the opposite indigenous Aryan theory.
 So why are these Indologists so peeved?